-In recent times, over-exploitation and destruction of mangroves due to the activities of man have caused heavy damage to these ecosystems worldwide.
+In recent times, over-exploitation and destruction of mangroves due to human activities have caused heavy damage to these ecosystems worldwide.
 Mangrove soil is generally marginal for agriculture, yet conversion of mangrove land for agriculture is widespread.
-In several parts of the world mangroves have been destroyed to create shrimp ponds which cannot sustain their production over time due to acid sulphate soils, viral diseases, etc. Mangrove destruction is also due to a variety of other reasons: need for fuel wood, oil prospecting and production, conversion to cattle ranching, for the salt industry and coastal development everywhere (harbor, urban and industrial development, airports, nuclear power plants and others).
+In several parts of the world mangroves have been destroyed to create shrimp ponds which cannot sustain their production over time due to acid sulphate soils, viral diseases, etc. Mangrove destruction is also due to a variety of other reasons: the need for fuelwood, oil prospecting and production, conversion to cattle-ranching, the salt industry and coastal development everywhere (harbor, urban and industrial development, airports, power plants and others).
 International and national demand for mangrove forest resources and land is at present one of the main causes of the destruction of mangroves.
 Poor policies and legislation (and lack of enforcement) also contribute to mangrove destruction and degradation.
 This is partly due to the fact that information on mangroves and their importance is often lacking or inaccessible.
-During the last decade approximately 1 000 km2 of mangrove have been destroyed annually.
+During the last decade approximately 1 000 km2 of mangroves have been destroyed annually.
 Mangroves are not wastelands and their destruction, for whatever purpose, invariably results in ecological degradation and social impoverishment of local people.
-The restoration of degraded mangroves can be extremely costly and time consuming.
+The restoration of degraded mangroves can be extremely costly and time-consuming.

 All abiotic and biotic factors acting on mangrove ecosystems vary between and within countries.
 Over and above this, anthropogenic factors have induced changes in almost all the mangroves of the world, predominantly in a negative manner.
-Significant changes of all sorts have become increasingly damaging during the second half of the 20th century.
-The changes have affected the distribution, extent and health of single species and of the ecosystem as a whole.
+Significant changes of all sorts became increasingly damaging during the second half of the 20th century.
+The changes have affected the distribution, extent and health of single mangrove species and of the ecosystem as a whole.
 The coastal zone everywhere in the world is extremely dynamic.
 It may be described as a chaotic system where an infinitely large number of variables are in constant and relentless interaction.
 The chaotic nature of coastal zone systems makes the impact of changes hard to anticipate and often dramatic.

-Mangroves are home to and provide the livelihood for millions in the crowded coastal zone, but the opinion of local residents regarding their management has seldom been sought.
+Mangroves are home to and provide livelihoods for millions of people, but the opinions of local residents regarding their management have seldom been sought.
 Public awareness regarding mangroves and their conservation is often lacking.
-There is an urgent need to bring people and nations together to apply the knowledge and wisdom of experience to use judiciously the mangrove forest.
+There is an urgent need to bring people and nations together to apply the knowledge and wisdom of experience to use the mangrove forest judiciously.
 By and large, the contemporary attitude is that mangroves are an expendable commodity.
 It is widely believed that after total felling the forest will regenerate spontaneously.
 On the contrary, this only happens under very special conditions and usually with human assistance.
-Many see in mangroves not much more than timber and good quality charcoal and wood chips for industry, despite the many benefits and functions listed in section 1.1.
+Many see in mangroves not much more than timber, charcoal and woodchips, despite the many benefits and functions listed in Section 1.1.
 Indirect benefits offered by mangroves are easily forgotten and set aside when quick profits can be generated by converting mangroves to other uses.

-The experience of ITTO and others has shown that unregulated mangrove use leads to abuse, waste of natural capital wealth and hampers natural regeneration.
+The experience of ITTO and others has shown that unregulated mangrove use leads to the abuse and wastage of natural capital wealth and hampers natural regeneration.
 It is therefore imperative to find ways and means for rational management appropriate to ecological and socio-economic needs and constraints everywhere.
-Such management, however, can only be fully developed and implemented at the local level with the collaboration of local people, of legislators and experienced mangrove professionals, and must incorporate the development of viable alternative livelihoods.
+Such management, however, can only be fully developed and implemented at the local level with the collaboration of local people, legislators and experienced mangrove professionals, and must incorporate the development of viable alternative livelihoods.